Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Cheapism

-Are you paying extra for something that’s gluten-free?
+Are you paying extra for something that’s gluten free?
 It’s possible that it never really needed gluten to begin with; lots of things don’t.
-Make sure you’re not falling for a fancy price tag, and certainly don’t be fooled into thinking that gluten-free food is automatically healthier than other stuff.
+Make sure you’re not falling for a fancy price tag, and certainly don’t be fooled into thinking that gluten-free food is automatically healthier than other food.

 Wheat and Grain